Sovereignty of Puerto Rico during the Cold War: The PPD and the pursuit of sovereign association

 The pursuit of sovereignty within the Popular Democratic Party (PPD) can be traced to the moment of its foundation.
 The organization was originally created to support the independence of Puerto Rico, following the division of the Liberal Party.
 Among the party's early leaders were Muñoz and Antonio Fernós-Isern, both supporters of Puerto Rican independence.
 Within the PPD, the concept of an Estado Libre Asociado (lit.
-"Associated Free State") was conceived by Fernós as an sovereign body associated to the United States by mutual consent.
+"Associated Free State") was conceived by Fernós as a sovereign body associated to the United States by mutual consent.
 He first presented his idea of a sovereign association that preserved a common coin, citizenship and market access in a press article published in 1939.
 Fernós declared that Puerto Rico had a right to acquire its sovereignty and as such, could also delegate part of it as long as it was on equal juridical and moral terms.
 He proposed a model which allowed a proper nationality that was associated, but not subordinated to the other.
-The proposal intended to negotiate which rights and responsibilities each side would retain through an "bilateral organic pact".
+The proposal intended to negotiate which rights and responsibilities each side would retain through a "bilateral organic pact".
 The idea took some inspiration from Ancient Greece, where deferent states would enter into confederations in order to cooperate in common interests.
 Like its Liberal Party predecessor, this proposal was also influenced by the British model.